lab449/hwc-matlab-client/README.md

 ```
 <img src="https://i.imgur.com/MkJOnrn.png" alt="task_send" width="79%"/>

 You are right if you have nonzero score opposite the corresponding variable.
-Total score is sum of all scores.
-Also you can see count of attemps.
+The total score is the sum of all scores.
+You can also see the number of attempts.